sebfia/nats-dlq-service/README.md

   - Check logs; in Production they are JSON on stdout.
   - Look for error messages like "Skipping message from subject '...' (does not match namespace pattern '...')" which indicate filtering is working but subjects don't match.
   - Verify that NATS JetStream advisory events are enabled (they are enabled by default).
+- Stream configuration not updating:
+  - Check if `AllowUpdateStream` is set to `false` in your configuration.
+This is intentional for production safety.
+  - Review logs for messages like "DLQ stream already exists and AllowUpdateStream is false.
+Skipping update."
+  - If you need to update stream configuration in production, temporarily set `AllowUpdateStream: true`, restart the service, then set it back to `false`.
 - Confirm the stream exists and subjects are bound:
   - Stream: `{NAMESPACE}_{ENV}_DLQ`
   - Subjects: `{namespace}.{env}.dlq.>`
+  - Use NATS CLI: `nats stream info {NAMESPACE}_{ENV}_DLQ`
 - Advisory events are received but no DLQ entries appear:
   - Check that the original message subject matches the namespace/environment pattern (`{namespace}.{env}.>`).
   - Verify the advisory event JSON contains the expected fields: `stream`, `consumer_seq`, `stream_seq`, `deliveries`.